reportportal/docs/docs/reportportal-configuration/CreationOfProjectAndAddingUsers.md

 Project members with PROJECT_MANAGER roles are able to set up the project settings.
 To know how project settings could be updated, go to the [ProjectConfiguration](./ProjectConfiguration) section.

-To know more about the project's management, go to "Administrate" section > All Projects page.
+To know more about the project's management, go to "Administrate" section > "All Projects" page.

 You have a project, now add your team members to it.
 You can create a new user and send credentials for them - **Add user** or you can send them an invite link - **Invite user**.